opi-lab/ml4sp-2021/assignment2.md

 To detect faces in the image, you must scan the group photo and identify all regions in it that &ldquo;match&rdquo; the patterns in Eigen face most.
 To &ldquo;Scan&rdquo; the image to find matches against an $N\times M$ Eigen face, you must match every $N\times M$ region of the photo against the Eigen face.

 The *match* between any $N\times M$ region of an image and an Eigen face is given by the normalized dot product between the Eigen face and the region of the image being evaluated.
-The normalized dot product between an $N\times M$ Eigen face and a corresponding $N\times M$ segment of the image is given by $E\cdot P / |P|$, where $E$ is the vector (unrolled) representation of the Eigen face, and $P$ is the unrolled vector form of the $N\times M$ patch.
+The normalized dot product between an $N\times M$ Eigen face and a corresponding $N\times M$ segment of the image is given by $E\cdot P / \vert P \vert$, where $E$ is the vector (unrolled) representation of the Eigen face, and $P$ is the unrolled vector form of the $N\times M$ patch.

 A simple matlab loop that scans an image for an Eigen vector is given <a href="{{site.url}}assignment2_hints#scanimage">here</a>